cvockrodt/put.io-uploader/README.md

 ##Run

 Double click the watch.vbs file to run.
 Check the log file to be sure it is working correctly.
+If you restart your computer, you need to run the vbs again.
+To kill the script, kill "Microsoft Windows Based Script Host" in the processes tab of Task Manager (CTRL-ALT-DEL)